Skip to Main Content

 Capital One Venture X Rewards Credit Card Overview

-The Capital One Venture X Rewards card strikes a terrific balance between mid-tier and luxury travel cards, offering a winning combination of streamlined rewards and practical perks for frequent travelers.
+The Capital One Venture X Rewards card offers a winning combination of streamlined rewards and luxury perks for frequent travelers at a mid-tier price point.

 On top of the 2X base rewards rate that made the Capital One Venture Rewards Credit Card a favorite, the Venture X comes with valuable benefits like an annual travel credit and anniversary points.
-Though these perks may not be as luxurious as those you get with a card like the Chase Sapphire Reserve® or The Platinum Card® from American Express, they are easy to use and offer enough value to offset Venture X card’s annual fee on their own.
+Though these perks may not be as luxurious as those with other premium cards, they are easy to use and offer enough value to offset the annual fee.

-This combination of valuable benefits, streamlined rewards and a $395 annual fee (See Rates & Fees) make the Venture X a terrific fit if you’re focused on ongoing value and practical perks.
+The combination of valuable benefits, simple rewards and a $395 annual fee (See Rates & Fees) makes the Venture X a terrific fit for people focused on ongoing value and practical perks.

 • Credit Card Cash Back